Adult ADHD

 5. You complete and sign the patient agreement form

-There are currently three locally approved NHS ‘Right to Choose’ providers which the local health board (ICB) have approved for ‘Right to Choose’ referral:
+There are currently two locally approved NHS ‘Right to Choose’ providers which the local health board (ICB) have approved for ‘Right to Choose’ referral:

 ProviderWebsite